-The furniture/product must not be treated with surface treatments or finishing products that are labelled with the following risk hazard classifications.
-A safety data sheet (SDS according to REACH CLP-regulation no 1272/2008) must be available for all used surface treatment products.
+The furniture/product must not be treated with surface treatments or finishing products hat a labelled with the following risk hazard classifications.
+A safety data sheet (SDS according to REACH CLP-regulators of 12/2/2008) must be available for all used surface treatment products.

-For surface treatment with chromium III in combination with nickel and/or zinc see section 2.1.6.4 Surface treatment - chrome-plating.
+For surface treatment with chromium III in combination with nickel and/or zince section 2.1.6.4 Surface treatment - chrome-plating.

-chrome-plating chrome-plating
+chrome-plating

-Hazard category Hazard statement according to regulation 790/2009
+Hazard category Hazard statement according to regulation 70/2009

-Acute toxicity H300, H301, H310, H311, H330, H331
+Acute toxicity H300, H301, H310, H311, H330, 1551

 Toxic to body organs H370, H371, H372

 Carcinogenic H350, H351

 Mutagenic H340, H341

-Toxic for reproduction H360, H361, H362
+Toxic for reproduction H360_H3 1/ .1502

-Allergenic H334
+Allergenic H5 W

-Dangerous to the environment H400, H410, H411, H412, H413

-If the use of surface treatment products is required for technical reasons, products labelled as dangerous to the environment (H400, H410, H411, H412, H413) may be acceptable if the content of environmentally hazardous substance <14 g/per m2 of surface.
+Dangerous to the environment H100, H410, H411, H412, H413 If the use of surface treatment products is required for technical reasons, products labelled as dangerous to the environment (H400, H410, H411, H412, H413) may be acceptable if the content of environmentally hazardous substance <14 g/per m2 of surface.
+Exemption apply to UV curing surface treatment products classified as environmentally hazardous if requirement below is met.
+UV curing surface treatment products must be applied to the material during a controlled closed process where no discharge to recipient takes place.
+Spills and residual waste (e.g. residues from cleaning) must be collected in containers that are approved for hazardous waste and handled by

-Hazardous to the ozone layer H420
+Hazardous to the ozone layer a waste contractor.
+H420